 Futures can also be used for investment though.
 You can buy those contracts for wheat if you expect the price to go up then sell them before the delivery date.
 But here’s the beauty of futures contracts, you can buy contracts worth hundreds of thousands of dollars for just a few grand.

-For example, each single contract for West Texas Intermediate or U.S. crude oil, is for one thousand barrels.
-Now at the current price around $70 a barrel, that would mean $70,000 thousand per contract to buy or sell depending on what the futures price was.
+For example, every single contract for West Texas Intermediate or U.S. crude oil is for one thousand barrels.
+Now at the current price of around $70 a barrel, that would mean $70,000 thousand per contract to buy or sell depending on what the futures price was.
 But you’re only required to deposit about $3,500 for each contract.

 Crude prices kept climbing and by May had reached $45 a barrel when I sold my contracts.
 Remember that each contract is worth 1,000 barrels so the three contracts were now worth $135,000 or a gain of $21,000 from the original price and I had made three-times my investment in two months.
 That’s potentially a 4,000% annualized return or 40-times your money, but like all the jackpot investments we’ll talk about there’s a huge risk.